MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/usb-device-not-recognized-error.md

 ---
-title: "USB Device not recognized" error
+title: "\"USB Device not recognized\" error"
-description: Helps resolve the "USB Device not recognized error" that occurs when trying to access a USB external hard drive. ms.date: 09/08/2020
+description: "Helps resolve the \"USB Device not recognized error\" that occurs when trying to access a USB external hard drive." ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan